 This is the one bit of the new changes I do not like.
 However, it is here, and we must get used to it.
 Not all of the most popular attractions are not included in Disney Genie+.
 An individual fee will be required to access the lightning lane for these attractions.

 Lightning Lane “á la carte” will be available for all guests daily, including those who have not purchased Disney Genie+.
 You can buy up to 2 attractions each day, booked one at a time.
 Initially, each park had two attractions available to buy via Lightning Lane “á la carte”, but currently, it is only one.
 The attractions are:

 - Remy’s Ratatouille Adventure will be replaced by Guardians of the Galaxy: Cosmic Rewind on opening.

 Disney advises this list is likely to change on August 7, 2022.
 However, Guardians of the Galaxy: Cosmic Rewind will join the list on opening; other guests hoping to ride will need to enter a virtual line via My Disney Experience.

 Visit our guide to learn more about Disney Genie, Disney Genie+, and Lightning Lane “á la carte”.

 Available through both the App Store and Google Play is the Play Disney Parks App.
 The App makes waiting in line fun, with a list of challenges the whole family can play.
 Plus, at Star Wars: Galaxy’s Edge, the App becomes the Star Wars: Datapad providing you with further adventures.

 Rider Switch & Height Restrictions

-While Disney World appeals to families of all ages, some attractions are not suitable for young children.
-Many of the attractions have height restrictions for safety purposes, and they are enforced strictly.
+While Disney World appeals to families of all ages, some attractions are unsuitable for young children.
+Many attractions have height restrictions for safety purposes, and they are enforced strictly.

 The Single Rider Line is back!